-LIETUVIŠKAI – Maisto gaminimo pamokos Balio saloje
+LIETUVIŠKAI – Maisto gaminimo kursai Balio saloje

 First of all, I have to admit that I am not the biggest fan of cooking.
 While living in Lithuania, I used to cook (simple dishes) mainly at home, because it was cheaper than eating out and I didn’t have enough free time to go to restaurants.
 However, since I’ve moved to Indonesia, I stopped cooking almost completely.
-It is often much cheaper to eat out at local places than prepare meals at home (especially because I know a number of cheap places that serve delicious food), and it is more convenient: you avoid shopping, preparation and washing dishes.
+It is often much cheaper to eat out at local places than prepare meals at home (especially because I know a number of cheap places that serve delicious food), and it is more convenient: you avoid shopping, preparing and washing dishes.
 Also, I am one of those people who follow a recipe to the letter and who will not start cooking until I carefully prepare all ingredients which takes a really long time.
 Also, I can only look after one pot at a time!
-I was always really envious of people who possess that magic touch, who can open their fridge, have a quick look round and effortlessly create culinary masterpieces.
+I was always really envious of people who possess that magic touch, who can open their fridge, have a quick look round, and effortlessly create culinary masterpieces.

 This long introduction is to show that cooking and I often go our separate ways.
 And I really wouldn’t have believed that one day I will be the one who not only takes part in cooking classes but also recommends them to others.
 I’ve discovered that, even for somebody who is not a natural chef, cooking classes in Bali are not only a great pastime, but also an opportunity to get to know Bali and its everyday life.

-I’ve taken part at a few different cooking classes and want to bust some of the false myths about them.
+I’ve taken part in a few different cooking classes and want to bust some of the false myths about them.
 Do any of these seem familiar and is a reason why you haven’t yet chosen this activity while in Bali?

 Cooking Classes in Bali – False Myths